-Health visitors will only be visiting families for critical visits until further notice.
-Health Visitors will still be available to support you and your family via telephone and our ChatHealth texting service.
+Health Visitors will still be available to support you and your family via telephone and our ChatHealth texting service with some visits continuing.

 When a member of the Health Visiting team visits you, they will be wearing some, or all, of the following before entering your home:

 - an apron